All Episodes

 How in the world?

-And while we're told we have a growing economy and 44 months of job growth, as Obama told David Remnick, and we've got the economic rescue that happened and the uh and the stimulus and health care and everybody being covered and their premiums going.
+And while we're told we have a growing economy and 44 months of job growth, as Obama told David Remnick, and we've got the economic rescue that happened and the stimulus and healthcare and everybody being covered and their premiums going, how in the world can this be?

-And one of the one of the people quoted in this piece, some guy named uh Guy Ryder, United Nations Labor General Directory, or director.
+And one of the people quoted in this piece, some guy named Guy Ryder, United Nations Labor General Directory, or Director, there is a cleared linkage between these unacceptable levels of unemployment in the world and growing inequality.

 Oh, really?

-So that's why we've got half the world's unemployment in the United States because we lead the world in inequality.
+So that's why we've got half the world's unemployment in the United States because we lead the world in inequality?

 Doesn't that just delve nicely with Obama and the Pope?